ngrodzitski/test20171219/README.md

 Although pure-asio bench implementation and all framework-base implementations (except cpprestsdk) have an option to set the number of threads that asio runs on, for all benchmarks a single thread for asio is used.
+So for now we are measuring framework tradeoffs on a single thread (except cpprestsdk).
+Benchmarks with request handling on N>1 threads will be added later.

 ## Benchmark tool and parameters